 EAT: 29 Nine 99 Yum Cha and Tea House

-This surprising little restaurant would not be out of place Byron Bay, and yet here it is on the Main Street of Rylstone turning out Chef quality Shanghai dumplings.
+This surprising little restaurant would not be out of place in Byron Bay, and yet here it is on the main street of Rylstone turning out quality Shanghai dumplings.
 There’s a wine list or you can BYO.
 Be sure to book a table as this little place gets very busy.

 SHOP: Convent and Chapel Wool Shop

 If you, like me, are a craft nerd, you will love this shop.
 Full to the rafters with hand-knitted and crocheted berets, beanies, cardigans, shawls and scarves, as well as every conceivable type of yarn and needle, this shop is a creative joy.